 Robin Sloan made up a new kind of story called a tap essay.
-It's a story in an iPhone app that you push along by tapping it.
+It’s a story in an iPhone app that you push along by tapping it.
 You read at your own pace.
-His first tap essay, "Fish," is available for free today.
+His first tap essay, “Fish,” is available for free today.
+There is always an easy way to write my essay for me that makes writing much faster and is done almost as good as me doing the work.

 It’s about the good flood of things to read and watch on the Internet.
 It’s also about the difference between liking and loving.
 Best of all, it’s a reminder to slow down and look very carefully at things, even when they’re gnarly.